madelynschaut/MS_Botany563/notebook-log.md

 copied ADH_grplantFeb19_OG0002122.fasta to software folder and renamed to ADH_grplant_OG0002122.fasta

-opened the terminal-- see "clustalWscript.md"
+ran clustalW2 through the terminal-- see "clustalW_script.md" for reproducible script

 ## OrthoFinder